Skip to content

 The OFAC USD Problem — Practical Implications

-GEGMR and Syrian bank counterparties cannot receive USD via SWIFT without triggering US correspondent bank compliance concerns.
+GECOPHAM and Syrian bank counterparties cannot receive USD via SWIFT without triggering US correspondent bank compliance concerns.
 Even post-EU sanctions lifting, most US correspondent banks refuse to process USD transactions involving Syrian banks.

 Step-by-Step Compliance Clearance for a European Buyer